 - 2.2.
-In carrying out its functions, the licensing authority will seek to regulate gambling in the public interest. - 2.3.
+In carrying out its functions, the licensing authority will aim to permit the use of premises for gambling and seek to regulate gambling in the public interest. - 2.3.
 The licensing authority will consider objectively any application, representations and/or the conditions / circumstances at premises (in which it may have a legitimate interest) on its own individual merits. - 2.4.
 In applying these principles, the licensing authority reserves the right to, and will, where it is entitled to do so, use its discretion and / or depart from this statement of policy and any other guidance issued by the Commission, where appropriate.
 However, such discretion and departure will only take place where it is considered right to do so in view of the individual circumstances of the case and where there are strong and defensible reasons for doing so.
 In any such case, the licensing authority will clearly express and explain its reasons.